donxw/OLED_XBM_Animation/README.md

 ### Create your first frame

-Create a drawing of your own as your first frame.
+Create a pixel drawing as a first frame.
 To create the second frame start a new 32x32 file using the Pixel Art template above.
 Copy the original image (Edit / Copy Visible).
 To to the new blank frame and paste (Edit / Paste in place).
 Make small alterations to represent the second animation frame.
 Repeat for as many frames as you need.

 ### Sample First Frame